Submission deadline: September 18, 2023

 InterAccess takes practice-based inquiry as an entry point into not only understanding more closely the way technology inhabits our everyday lives, but also serves as a hub, from which hybrid forms and experimental research encourages innovation both in-studio and in-gallery.

-Our commitment to interdisciplinary dialogue and transdiciplinary methods encourages an approach that sees the value of heterogeneity and transformation.
+Our commitment to interdisciplinary dialogue and transdisciplinary methods encourages an approach that sees the value of heterogeneity and transformation.

 Our collaborations with local partners allow us to exchange ideas, cultivate new perspectives and further expand the range of media art practice.